onzfonz/comp227/src/content/0/en/part0c.md

 The **Response headers** on top tell us details like the true server and the exact time of the response.
-An important header [*`content-type`*](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) tells us that the response is a text file in [UTF-8](https://en.wikipedia.org/wiki/UTF-8) format and the contents of which have been formatted as HTML.
+An important header [*`content-type`*](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) tells us that the response is an HTML text file in [UTF-8](https://en.wikipedia.org/wiki/UTF-8) format.
 This way the browser knows the response to be a regular [HTML](https://en.wikipedia.org/wiki/HTML) page and to render it to the browser 'like a web page'.

 The **Response** tab shows the response data, a regular HTML page.